Laptopwarrior482/Big-project/README.md

 Testing:

 Testing ensures code integrity, functionality, and consistent adherence to standards.
-1.Run Unit/Integration Tests: The project uses pytest for testing the API endpoints and helper functions.
+Run Unit/Integration Tests: The project uses pytest for testing the API endpoints and helper functions.
 Run this command in a new, separate terminal (while the Flask app is running in the first one):"pytest"
 1.Green output indicates all tests passed successfully; Red output indicates a failure in one or more test cases.
 2.Run a Conversation Test Script: The provided test_chatbot_api.py script simulates a multi-turn conversation via HTTP requests to verify session management and memory capabilities.
 "python test_chatbot_api.py"